Obstacles and drivers for green start-ups

 OPIC has limited contribution to the support of green start-ups and start-ups that predominantly target the development of sustainable business models, as the topic is relatively novel for Bulgaria.
 An overarching and functioning framework for attracting, evaluating and supporting viable green business solutions is therefore lacking.
 Additionally, different stakeholders have expressed the need to improve the lengthy and unwieldy procedures not only for project evaluation but procedures for project development as a whole.

-The 2021 edition of the European Entrepreneurial Region (EER) Award has been launched.
+Re-opening of the applications for the European Entrepreneurial Region (EER) Award